nickmalleson/SmartBuilding-master/README.md

     DatabasePlotter().plot_from_database(rooms=[1,2,3], time_from=1588062521008, parameters=['occupancy', 'noise'],
     aggregate = 1, overlay = 0)

-Unset inputs are set to default.
+Unset inputs are automatically set to default.

 You can also plot from the command line using the arguments 'sensors', 'rooms', or 'parameters', depending on what you want to choose from: